-6.3.3 Geophysical flows modeling under location uncertainty
+7.3.6 Geophysical flows modeling under location uncertainty

-Participants Werner Bauer, Pranav Chandramouli, Noe Lahaye, Long Li, Etienne Mémin, Gilles Tissot, Francesco Tucciarone.
+Participants: Noe Lahaye, Long Li, Etienne Mémin, Gilles Tissot, Francesco Tucciarone.

 In this research axis we have devised a principle to derive representation of flow dynamics under location uncertainty [9].
 Such an uncertainty is formalized through the introduction of a random term that enables taking into account large-scale approximations or truncation effects performed within the dynamics analytical constitution steps.
 Rigorously derived from a stochastic version of the Reynolds transport theorem, this framework, referred to as modeling under location uncertainty (LU), encompasses several meaningful mechanisms for turbulence modeling.
-It indeed introduces without any supplementary assumption the following pertinent mechanisms for turbulence modeling: (i) a dissipative operator related to the mixing effect of the large-scale components by the small-scale velocity;(ii) a multiplicative noise representing small-scale energy backscattering; and (iii) a modified advection term related to the so-called turbophoresis phenomena, attached to the migration of inertial particles in regions of lower turbulent diffusivity.
+It indeed introduces without any supplementary assumption the following pertinent mechanisms: (i) a dissipative operator related to the mixing effect of the large-scale components by the small-scale velocity; (ii) a multiplicative noise representing small-scale energy backscattering; and (iii) a modified advection term related to the so-called turbophoresis phenomena, attached to the migration of inertial particles in regions of lower turbulent diffusivity.

-In a series of papers [19, 18, 34, 35, 29] we have shown how LU modeling can be applied to provide stochastic representations of a variety of classical geophysical flows dynamics.
+Within the PhDs of Long Li and Valentin Resseguier [34, 20, 26] we have shown how LU modeling can be applied to provide stochastic representations of a variety of classical geophysical flows dynamics.
 Numerical simulations and uncertainty quantification have been performed on Quasi Geostophic approximation (QG) of oceanic models.
 It has been shown that LU leads to remarkable estimation of the unresolved errors opposite to classical eddy viscosity based models.
 The noise brings also an additional degree of freedom in the modeling step and pertinent diagnostic relations and variations of the model can be obtained with different scaling assumptions of the turbulent kinetic energy (i.e. of the noise amplitude).
 For a wind forced QG model in a square box, which is an idealized model of north-Atlantic circulation, we have shown that for different versions of the noise the QG LU model leads to improve long-terms statistics when compared to classical large-eddies simulation strategies.
 For a QG model we have demonstrated that the LU model allows conserving the global energy.
 We have also shown numerically that Rosby waves were conserved and that inhomogeneity of the random component triggers secondary circulations.
 This feature enabled us to draw a formal bridge between a classical system describing the interactions between the mean current and the surface waves and the LU model in which the turbophoresis advection term plays the role of the classical Stokes drift.

-Supported by funding from Inria-Mitacs Globalink, we hosted Ruediger Brecht, PhD student at Memorial University of Newfoundland, Canada, for a period of 3 months (May to August) in the Fluminance group.
-During his stay, Ruediger Brecht worked on the incorporation of a stochastic representation of the small-scale velocity component of a fluid flow in a variational integrator for the rotating shallow-water equations on the sphere, already developed within the first part of its PhD work.
-This work published as a preprint [44] has been recently submitted to a journal paper.
+In collaboration with Ruediger Brecht, PhD student at Memorial University of Newfoundland, we worked on the incorporation of a stochastic representation of the small-scale velocity component of a fluid flow in a variational integrator for the rotating shallow-water equations on the sphere, already developed within the first part of its PhD work.
+This work has been published in JAMES [20].